 Can you limit patches to just laptops or desktops?Yes, you can.
 You can target machines based on system type such as laptops and desktops.
 You can also create a custom group with system type as criteria.

 Do we have the feasibility to split the scan & download from the patch deployment?
 You can create separate APD task for scanning and downloading the patches.
 You will find four different options such as scan, download, draft and deploy.
 You can choose any of them based on your requirement

 When there are patches in "yet to apply" status, is there a way to get notified about the patches, after deployment/failure?
-You can configure notification settings for the APD task which can send you the status report multiple times based on the different status including scanning, downloading and deployment of patches Yes, Desktop Central supports them
+Yes.
+You can configure notification settings for the APD task which can send you the status report multiple times based on the different status including scanning, downloading and deployment of patches.

 When you initiate patch scanning, does it start scanning all the computers at a same time or does it scan them incrementally?
 Scanning will be initiated incrementally in order to avoid bandwidth bottlenecks.